 According to Donkers v.
 Kovach, State of Michigan, Court of Appeals, File No. 270311, December 18, 2007 (p.6), the origin of raising the right hand dates back to Roman times.
 The penalty for perjury was a brand on the right hand.
 Thus, if one was taking an oath, one would be required to raise the right hand to show that s/he had not been convicted of perjury in the past.

 In England in the Middle Ages, a religious oath was used to exclude non-Christians from participating in the English legal and business communities.
 Eventually, however, the English legal system began to accommodate these differences by allowing non-Christians to swear on a sacred text to any Higher Being which they believed would bring divine punishment if they committed perjury.

-See our Asked & Answered on Oaths for more uncommon oaths.
+See Our Legal Knowledge Base answer on oaths for more uncommon oaths.

 For additional information on oaths, affirmation and declarations relating to specific religious protocols, try the UK's Equal Treatment Bench Book, chapter 3.2: Oaths, Affirmations, and Declarations (p.3-9 to 3-18).

 The current oaths used in Canada are essentially the same as those historically used in Britain.